 It is believed that the surviving settlement was under the protection of Saint John the Baptist.
 Inhabitants of other settlements that survived the plague were transferred to Vouni, where a monastery dedicated to the Saint was built.

 In the middle of the 20th century, the population reached 2000 residents.
-Their financial prosperity allowed many residents to build two-story homes which are impressive to this day.
+Today, just 170 permanent residents are living there.

 At the top of the village there stands the old Primary School, which has been completely restored and functions as an event space.
 Its courtyard houses the monument with the names of the fallen in the village during the fight against the British in ’55-’59, as well as during the Turkish Invasion of 1974.